einstein43/MW_portal/web/README.md

 - `public/`: Static files like images and icons
 - `src/`: Source code for the application (components, hooks, utilities)

+## Component Architecture: Atomic Design

+This project follows the Atomic Design methodology for organizing and structuring the UI components, which can be found in the `/components` directory.

+### What is Atomic Design?

+Atomic Design is a methodology created by Brad Frost that breaks down interfaces into fundamental building blocks and combines them to create more complex UI components.
+This methodology helps in creating consistent, maintainable, and scalable design systems.

+The component hierarchy consists of:

+1. **Atoms** (`/components/atoms`):
+   - The smallest, indivisible UI elements
+   - Examples: buttons, inputs, labels, icons
+   - These are the foundational building blocks that can't be broken down further

+2. **Molecules** (`/components/molecules`):
+   - Simple combinations of atoms that function together as a unit
+   - Examples: form fields (label + input), search bars, navigation items
+   - These are relatively simple components with limited functionality

+3. **Organisms** (`/components/organisms`):
+   - Complex UI components composed of molecules and/or atoms
+   - Examples: headers, forms, sidebars, feature sections
+   - These are distinctive sections of an interface

+4. **Templates** (`/components/templates`):
+   - Page-level structures focusing on the arrangement of components
+   - These define content structure without specific content implementation
+   - Examples: page layouts, grid systems

+By organizing components this way, we achieve:
+- Better reusability and consistency
+- Clear component hierarchy and relationships
+- Easier maintenance and implementation of design systems
+- Improved collaboration between designers and developers

+### Usage Guidelines

+When creating new UI components, consider:
+1. Where the component fits in the hierarchy
+2. Potential for reuse across the application
+3. How the component might be combined with others to form more complex structures

+For more information on Atomic Design, refer to [Brad Frost's Atomic Design methodology](https://atomicdesign.bradfrost.com/).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: